calcuis/quiz-compiler/README.md

 **Summary**

-The application allows the user to take a quiz with multiple-choice questions, providing feedback on each answer and displaying the final score at the end.
+The application allows the user to take a quiz with multiple-choice questions, providing feedback on each answer (once an incorrect answer detected) and displaying the final score at the end.
 The questions and options are loaded from a JSON file (questions.json).

 *Please refer to item-editor-json repo for Editor's code review.